dessertj/dessertj-core/README.md

 ====================

 The DuplicateClassFinder is included in the dessert library.
 It checks if there are different implementations of the same class on the class-path.
-You can use it form a Gradle file like that:
+You can use it form a Gradle rootFile like that:

 	apply plugin: 'java'